TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 The current recommendation is to only remove the :file:`genindex.rst` file from your documentation directory, but keep all the placed `..  index` directives.
-If at some point the automatic index-generation is re-introduced, your old indexes will be able to show up again.
+If at some point the automatic index generation is re-introduced, your old indexes will be able to show up again.